userfrosting/assets/README.md

 To use Assets, you will need:

-- An instance of `UniformResourceLocator`, where you can add your desired search paths.
+- An instance of `ResourceLocator`, where you can add your desired search paths.
 - The locator scheme (if it exists) you wish to look for assets in.
 - The base url (used in generating URLs to assets).
 - The base path (used in trimming the absolute path returned by the locator).